khalid-hussain/shaheen/chap15.md

 him out the door, a negro slave said, "They are coming."

 Tareef said, "Leave me.
 I don't need support."
 The servants complied to his orders against their wishes.
 Tareef took a few steps.
-He could see Moosa on the other side of the veranda.
+He could see Musa on the other side of the veranda.

 He began to blackout.
 He stumbled forward and stood embracing a pillar of the veranda.
-Moosa came and stopped close to him and stared at him in bewilderment.
-With shivering lips Tareef said in a voice drenched in pain, "Moosa!
+Musa came and stopped close to him and stared at him in bewilderment.
+With shivering lips Tareef said in a voice drenched in pain, "Musa!
 Your criminal is knocking at the gates of death but before that...before that..."

-Tareef left the support of the pillar, took a few steps forward and involuntarily fell at Moosa's feet.
-For a second, Moosa stood numb without any motion.
+Tareef left the support of the pillar, took a few steps forward and involuntarily fell at Musa's feet.
+For a second, Musa stood numb without any motion.
 Then he tried to move back but his feet were clutched in Tareef's arms.
 Even in a state of unconsciousness this grip was quite strong.
-Suddenly Moosa realized that his feet were becoming wet.
+Suddenly Musa realized that his feet were becoming wet.
 Tareef was spending away his saved tears at his feet.
 No, these were not tears.
-Moosa was heart-broken.
+Musa was heart-broken.
 He had forgotten all the ills of the past.
 He bent down and picked Tareef up.
 Instead of tears, a stream of blood was flowing out of his mouth.
-Moosa picked him up and took him inside.
+Musa picked him up and took him inside.
 He placed him on the bed and tried to revive him but the fatigued traveler had breathed his last after arriving to his final destination.

-Moosa supplicated, "Surely we belong to  and to Him shall we return" and despite trying hard to hold back tears, they flowed over.
+Musa supplicated, "Surely we belong to  and to Him shall we return" and despite trying hard to hold back tears, they flowed over.
 These tears fell on Tareef's face.
-Moosa moved his head from his lap onto the pillow and said in a husky voice, "Tareef!
+Musa moved his head from his lap onto the pillow and said in a husky voice, "Tareef!
 You were one of us."